When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 Pro-TipAs well as learning about your volunteer experience on a resume, you should also learn how to format other parts of your resume.
 Here’s an interesting article about adding your hobby and interests to your resume.

-Transferable skills are really easy to show off when you add your volunteering experience to your resume.
+Transferable skills are easy to show off when you add your volunteering experience to your resume.
 It’s also a great conversation starter when you land the interview, too; you can really get into what value you can add and how driven you are.

 Now you should be well versed in how to write volunteer experience on a resume and know exactly what section to put volunteer experience on a resume.